mnoumanuaar32xc/AngularApplicationWithDotNetCoreApi/README.md

 8. How CSS , JS , HTML workis in Angular
 9. Create Nav Bar
 10. Perform Curad Operation Create Traning, List of Traning, Delete Traning, Update Traning.
+11. Create Environment File
-11. Login Page then Logout
+12. Login Page then Logout
-12. Access on operation by using Authorization
+13. Access on operation by using Authorization
-13. State Management| Local and Cookies Statemanagement.
+14. State Management| Local and Cookies Statemanagement.
-14. JWT toekn access etc
+15. JWT toekn access etc

 # Setting Up Development Environmen
 We need to setup all the Software and Packages which are need to develop the application and that need to run our course smoothly.